MrKristofere/WSA.Custom.Build/README.md

 - Update to the new version while preserving data with a one-click script
 - Merged all language packs

-## Text Guide

-1. Star (if you like)
-1. Clone the repo to local
-   - Run `cd scripts`
-   - Then run `./build.sh --help` (optional) to get the usage if you want to use CLI.
-1. Run `./run.sh` under scripts directory.
-1. Select the WSA version and its architecture (mostly x64).
-1. Select the version of Magisk.
-1. Choose which brand of GApps you want to install
-   - OpenGApps

-        Select the [OpenGApps variant](https://github.com/opengapps/opengapps/wiki#variants) you like.
-   - MindTheGapps

-       There is no other variant we can choose.
-1. Select the root solution (none means no root)
-1. If you are running the script for the first time, it will take some time to complete.
-After the script completes, two new folders named `output` and `download` will be generated in the `MagiskOnWSALocal` folder.
-Go to the `output` folder.
-While running the `./run.sh` script in the step 3, if you selected `Yes` for `Do you want to compress the output?` then in `output` folder you will see a compressed file called `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`or else there will be folder with the `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`.
-If there is a folder open it and skip to step 10.
-NOTE: The name of compressed file or the folder generated in the `output` folder may be different for you.
-It will be dependent on the choices made when executing `./run.sh`
 1. Extract the compressed file and open the folder created after the extraction of the file.
 1. Here look for file `Run.bat` and run it.
     - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while **preserving all user data** and install the new one, so don't worry about your data.